-COVID-19 virus spread caused US EQUITIES intermediate-term bull psychology to 'crack'.
-FRONT MONTH S&P 500 FUTURE was already back below key congestion around the mid-2019 3,030-00 previous all-time high congestion (see our previous 'Crunch Time' research note.)
 That was also below support from the push above the multi-year topping line at 3,070 as well and left the late-February 2,970 DOWN Break below the intermediate-term up channel (from the late 2018 low.)

 Did this signal reversal into a bear trend?
-Maybe not, but the subsequent fresh DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate it was.
-That's from early 2016 low (https://bit.ly/3cQiYD1 updated as of last Friday's Close.)
+Maybe not, but the subsequent fresh DOWN Break below FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate it was.
+That's from the early 2016 low (https://bit.ly/35vNBvi updated as of last Friday's Close.)
 That was the recent key higher resistance it has just exceeded on the violation of its Tolerance: that was the 2,675 trading high of the week ending March 20th (including monthly MA-48.)

 As such, it is reasonable that the JUNE S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support.
 This leaves FRONT MONTH S&P 500 FUTURE up into a broad higher range, with the top back into the 3,000 area.
 The key levels along the way are previously violated support at 2,850 area and the 2,750 area, both of which have now been exceeded.
-It recently held below the latter without ever nearing the 2,675 Negated Tolerance of the 2,600 area DOWN Break.
+It held below the latter in late-April without ever nearing the 2,675 Negated Tolerance of the 2,600 area DOWN Break.

-This leaves open the potential to retest that more prominent 2,970-3,030 range, and its prominence as the key resistance.
-That was further reinforced by the manner in which it failed badly from near its low end on Thursday despite very positive fundamental influences; such as the central bank support all week and the COVID-19 therapeutic developments noted above.
-The question now is whether it can hold either the 2,850 area it had just escaped or the lower 2,750 support to foster another swing to test that 2,970-3.030 resistance.
-We shall see.
+This leaves open the potential to retest that more prominent 2,970-3,030 range, with its prominence as the key resistance.
+That was further reinforced by the manner in which it failed badly from near its low end last Thursday despite very positive fundamental influences; such as the central bank support all week and the COVID-19 therapeutic developments noted previous.
+Yet recovery from below the 2,850 area has pushed above it once again after not even seriously testing the 2,750 support.
+That points to another possible test of the 2,970-3,030 resistance.